Facebook shuts down fake Bangladesh news sites ahead of vote

 One false post reported that Zia, the country’s most prominent opposition figure, had fired the general secretary of her Bangladesh Nationalist Party.
 The report, on the sham version of bdnews24.com, said Zia had ordered the firing in a videotaped message sent from prison.
 Another story, on the fake BBC site, falsely described deep divisions within Zia’s party.
 It was illustrated with a photo of a burned car, implying those divisions had led to riots during an opposition rally.

-Toufique Imrose Khalidi, the top editor at bdnews24.com, told the AP that he was aware of multiple fake sites for his outlet and had contacted regulatory and law enforcement agencies to get them closed.
-But “nothing happened,” he said.
+The top editor at bdnews24.com, told the AP that he was aware of multiple fake sites for his outlet and had contacted regulatory and law enforcement agencies to get them closed.
+But “nothing happened,” Toufique Imrose Khalidi said.

 “There are other clone sites for bdnews24.com.
 Our readers get confused and we lose revenue because they think these are real,” he said.